-- 1. Positive Cellular Localization: Cytoplasmic - 2.
-Recommended positive controls: Tonsil or spleen.
+- 1. Positive Cellular Localization: Cytoplasmic - Recommended positive controls: Parathyroid gland cancer.

-[Interpretation of Results]
+Interpretation of Results

 - A qualified pathologist who is experienced in IHC procedures must evaluate controls and qualify the stained product before interpreting results. - Staining of negative controls must be noted first, and these results compared to the stained material to verify that the signal generated is not the cause of nonspecific interactions.